Costa Grande of Guerrero: Mexican War of Independence to the present

 For the rest of the 20th century to the present, the history of the area has been dominated by the struggles of campesinos against local and regional caciques, along with national and international interests which have worked with caciques for their own ends.
 Early efforts, to strengthen campesino rights included a league established in 1925, in Atoyac by Amadeo Vidales.
 In the 1930s, the ejido system gained the support of the presidency of Lázaro Cárdenas, and it was strengthened with thirty six created in the municipality of Atoyac alone.
-However, large estates still remained such as the lands belonging to the Guerrero Land and Timber Co. which included parts of La Unión, Petatlán, Técpan, Atoyac, as well as Ajuchitlán, Coyuca de Catlán and even Chilpancingo in the interior.
+However, large estates still remained such as the lands belonging to the Guerrero Land and Timber Co. which included parts of La Unión, Petatlán, Tecpan, Atoyac, as well as Ajuchitlán, Coyuca de Catlán and even Chilpancingo in the interior.
 This left large parts of the Costa Grande still under the control of a few landholders.
 Labor movements in general were active from the 1930s to the 1950s, culminating is a strike by workers on coconut plantations from Acapulco to Zihuatanejo in 1952, which blocked roads.
 In the 1990s, guerrillas of the EZLN based in Chiapas gained footing in the Costa Grande, especially in the municipalities close to Acapulco such as Coyuca.
 These fought police and military forces for a number of years during this decade along with local groups such as the Comando Armado Revolucionario del Sur (CARS).
 This fighting lead to the militarization of many of the roads in the Costa Grande, including Highway 200.
 This fighting also coincided with the political struggles between the PRD party and the then-ruling PRI.
 Another struggle has been between local farmers and logging interests, especially in Petatlán.
 In the 1990s, arrangements with national and local leaders to log forests located on ejido land in the area.
 The logging quickly began to exceed legal limits and began seriously damaging the ecology of the area, such as causing rivers and streams like the Coyuquilla River to dry up.
 Local farmers depend on these resources and in the late 1990s, banded together to form the Campesino Environmentalist Organization of Petatlan and Coyuca de Catalan (OCEP).
 The group is best known for blocking logging roads, which had an effect on the industry.
 In 1998, two of the movement's leaders, Rodolfo Montiel and Teodoro Cabrerea and made to confess to charges leveled against them by the federal government.
 With the support of Amnesty International, Greenpeace and others, the two were released in 2001.
 Since then, there has been continued sporadic violence, including killings, leading to human rights condemnations.
 Another activist, Felipe Arriaga Sanchez, was detained on charges of murder and criminal association in 2004.
 Amnesty International believes that it is politically motivated.
 The OCEP continues to exist and fight deforestation mostly through legal channels, although some are still accused by authorities of drug trafficking and membership in a guerrilla group.
 The group states the charges come from local caciques when the group pushes for new legal actions.
 The group has had more success in the Petatlan Valley than in Coyuquilla Valley, but in both areas there continues to be large scale illegal cutting, with cleared areas then being used for pasture or to grow drugs.
 The environment destruction forces many local farmers to become part of the drug production in order to survive.